PelionIoT/meta-mbl/docs/warp7-image-signing.md

-# Warp 7: How to Sign Images
+# Warp 7: How to sign images

 This document describes how to sign Warp7 images, program One-Time Programmable fuses and check whether the secure boot authentication has been completed successfully.
 The board can then (optionally) be locked.